vladiibine/infinite-energy/README.md

 # The Infinite Energy Initiative

-This page is the current official web-site of the Infinite Energy Initiative.
+This page was the former web-site of the Infinite Energy Initiative.
+The current website is now infiniteenergy.org

 The Infinite Energy Initiative is community of people interested in the idea of obtaining a source of infinite energy, and sharing it with everyone in a safe way.